ippontech/blog-usa/posts/jhipster-5-release.md

 Here the miscellaneous changes:
 - Both Angular and React now uses Prettier to format code
-- Migration from PhantomJS to Jest as PhantomJS is not developed anymore.
-The frontend tests are now using the Headless Chromium browser provided by Puppeteer
+- Migrated from PhantomJS to Jest, as PhantomJS is not developed anymore.
+Jest uses a virtual DOM and completely replaces the headless browser provided by PhanthomJS (and more recently Puppeteer).
+- Moment.js, the awesome dates and times library for Javascript is now the default to manipulates the dates in the frontend
+- Migration to Font Awesome V5.
+This font is still awesome, but the migration to the newest major version was as [a lot](https://fontawesome.com/how-to-use/on-the-web/setup/upgrading-from-version-4).

 # Backend changes